Who We Are

 Jen Reichert, MEd, LCPAA – Founder & Director

 In 2007, Jen left teaching to start a career in foster care and adoption because she wanted to do what she could to help waiting children be adopted.
 She (over)worked as a case manager and a regional adoptions facilitator, and (over)served as the director of a child-placing agency before taking a much-needed breather.
-Now that Jen is a recovering workaholic, she has been able to get back to the work she loves.
+Now that Jen is a recovering workaholic, she has been able to get back to the place she loves.

 Becky Wickes, BSW – Family Coach